-- the ignition switch is turned to the ON position, or - the remote transmitter lock control is pressed, or - after 25 seconds of illumination.
+- the ignition switch is turned to the ON position, or - the remote transmitter lock control is pressed, or - the vehicle is locked using the keyless entry keypad (if equipped), or - after 25 seconds of illumination.

 The dome lamp control (if equipped) must not be set to the OFF position for the illuminated entry system to operate.